 Step 4- Wall support bracketing: Determine the chimney section length needed from the tee take-off to the structure interior.
 A telescoping chimney section is useful to obtain exact length desired.
 Keep in mind, the chimney must penetrate through the wall a minimum of 6 inches (15,2 cm) into the interior.
 Secure this length of chimney to the tee take-off using a minimum of 3 self-drilling screws.
 Then, secure a full-length chimney section to the top of the tee using a minimum of three self-drilling screws.
 Loosely install a wall support bracket on the first vertical chimney section above the tee.
-Install this assembly with the tee take-off chimney section and attach the wall bracket.
-Secure the wall support bracket to the outside wall using a minimum of four #8 x 2 $\frac{1}{2}$ " screws.
-It is recommended to endeavor securing wall support bracket to the chimney section by tightening the nut/bolt and use a minimum of three self-drilling screws through the predrilled holes of the wall support bracket band into the chimney section.
+Install this assembly with the tee take-off chimney section going through the wall thimble.
+Using a level, plumb the vertical chimney section and attach the wall bracket.
+Secure the wall support bracket to the outside wall using a minimum of four #8 x 2 1⁄2" screws.
+It is recommended to endeavor securing wall support brackets into framing members rather than sheeting only.
+Further, secure the wall support bracket to the chimney section by tightening the nut/bolt and use a minimum of three self-drilling screws through the predrilled holes of the wall support bracket band into the chimney section.
 Install the tee cap onto the bottom of the tee using a minimum of three self-drilling screws.